Lailloken/Lailloken-UI/README.md

 # Lailloken-UI
-A collection of Path of Exile user interface improvements that focus on simplicity, user-friendliness, and minimalist design
+A collection of Path of Exile user interface improvements that focus on simplicity, user-friendliness, and minimalist design.

 # Motivation & Philosophy